sph2nx/2019COMP5703/README.md

 # OS environment

 These scripts should run on AWS EC2 instance which connected to AWS S3 Service.
+In addition, a GUI environment is needed to run Tor Browser.

 # Software dependency